aai-research-lab/aai-research-lab.github.io/README.md

 </details>

-**1 Aug 2026** — Four new research students join AAI Research Lab: Evelyn Juarez from the Department of Physics, Hana Nabirahni from the Biophysics Program, and Catherine Giles and Georgina A. Escobar from the Department of Biology.
+**1 Aug 2026** — Five new research students join AAI Research Lab: Evelyn Juarez and Genesis Rocha from the Department of Physics, Hana Nabirahni from the Biophysics Program, and Catherine Giles and Georgina A. Escobar from the Department of Biology.
 Welcome to you all!

 **1 Jul 2026** — The lab is part of a **\$30,000** CSU LIFT Grant for _Future-Forward Biophysics: A Program-Level Durable Skills Pathway through VR-, AI-, Research-, and Experiential Learning_.
 PI: Horace Crogman; Dr. Aina is a Co-PI.